danielduch212/danielduch212/README.md

 <h2> Cluster creation and managment (DevOps) </h2>
 <h4> Technologies: AWS Cloud, Github Actions, Terraform, Kubernetes, Containers </h4>

 In a nutshell - this projects shows creation of cluster which uses our projects (api, front) as containers in pods.
 To create infrastructure I use IaC solution - Terraform.
 What is more - when developers (frontend, api) create new version of app - those versions are deployed to Cluster - using Deployment (Elastic Kubernetes Service).
-Explicit details you can see in readme there: [main repository](https://github.com/danielduch212/MainClusterProject).
+Explicit details you can see in readme there: [Project](https://github.com/danielduch212/MainClusterProject).

 ![Diagram Klaster](https://github.com/user-attachments/assets/082b1437-0df5-4d4c-a367-91e9035a55a4)